-As the day progressed, I saw more on the news about local schools suspending inperson classes.
+As the day progressed, I saw more on the news about schools suspending in-person classes.
 All of the group chats I'm in started blowing up, but we all agreed that there was no way they could send us home.
 Besides, doing classes online doesn't even make sense.

-Apparently, we were wrong, though, because Miami announced the suspension of all face-to-face instruction, effective immediately.
+Apparently we were wrong, though, because at 4:17pm Miami announced the suspension of all face-to-face instruction, effective immediately.

-A lot of people are excited about this, but I don't think they realize that we don't get this time in college back.
+A lot of people are excited about this but I don't think they're thinking about the fact that we don't get this time back.

-Miami University cancels all in-person classes for the rest of the semester and tells students to return home
+Miami University cancels all in-person classes for the rest of the semester and asks students to return home